 OTT Advertising Costs and Spends

-Over-the-top (OTT) is the latest buzzword in the video advertising world and is becoming a significant chunk of the homes watching television.
+Over-the-top (OTT) is the latest buzzword in the digital video advertising world and is becoming a significant chunk of the homes watching television in Pittsburgh and the United States.
 The rise of OTT services and the fall of traditional services is creating a major shift in the television advertising world.
 The question is not should I be advertising to OTT audiences, but the question is how much of my ad dollars should I spend on OTT and how much should I pay.
 Recent reviews of the major media companies that offer an OTT product has shown the cost to far exceed the cost of advertising on traditional cable or broadcast TV advertising.
 But the geographic and demographic targeting capabilities do present an attractive ability to eliminate wasted exposure, which could possibly result in higher consumer response and more sales for advertisers.

 The Rise of OTT

 Over the years cable and satellite television providers have lost large amounts of subscribers.
 A recent USA Today article presented some alarming numbers for traditional television providers.
 1.1 million homes cut the cord during the July to September 2018 period.
 That is the largest ever quarterly loss for cable and satellite companies.
 So where are all these subscribers going?
 Hulu, Netflix, Sling TV, DirectTV Now and other over-the-top (OTT) pay-TV providers.
 The low cost and ease of use of these new products are attracting those who are fed up with the exorbitant and rising costs of traditional television services.
 According to ComScore, one of the largest media research firms in the United States, in April 2018, 59.5 million U.S. homes used an OTT service.
 OTT has grown over 17% year-over-year and 80% of U.S. homes have at least one OTT capable device.

 Home Improvement Company?
 Any business that is buying TV advertising?

 Check out Tips & Tricks for TV Buying